USB Scam: An Unsuspicious Attack in Action

 - Erasing a USB drive may not be efficient considering the existence of firmware attacks such as BadUSB which would not be prevented.

 - If the source of the USB device is unknown, don’t plug or insert it into your computer.

 - Every organization must keep track of USB drives whenever it is used.
 If they find untrusted USB drives, they should test it.

 - If employees attend a trade fair, exhibition or conference, provide them with a piece of temporary equipment and if something happens, check if any risk is aroused from that equipment.

 - Turn off autorun to prevent any malware from installing by itself.

-- Treat an abandoned USB with utmost suspicion.
+- Treat an abandoned USB with the utmost suspicion.
 Don’t plug it in.
 Instead, hand it over to the security team.
-If a USB stick contains a label “Confidential – from company”, check with the concerned department if they have sent across any such USB sticks.
+If a USB stick contains a label “Confidential – from the company”, check with the concerned department if they have sent across any such USB sticks.

 The strongest defense against baiting is employee education and training.
 An organization must have a strong security culture where company security is a core part of their individual employee work task.
 Companies should educate every employee about social engineering techniques including possible baiting schemes and train them to recognize, prevent, respond to these attacks.